Castro, cigars and Communism; you’d be forgiven if these are the first things that spring to mind when you think of planning your Cuba itinerary.

 Different to resort town giants of Varadero, Cayo Coco and Guardalavaca, Playa Ancon has an unspoilt feel to it, while still providing a paradisiacal coastal feel.

 So whether you simply want to catch some rays on the sandy beaches, swim off your hangover in the cool waters or enjoy a grilled lunch at one of the seaside restaurants.
 Once the sea and sand have cured all your ills, you’re now free to set off back to the capital – a long road waits ahead…

 Drive Back to Havana Before it’s Too Dark!

-Cuban roads are notoriously marked with potholes, lack a lot of street lighting and can even be used by horse and cart!
-You’ll also want to make this journey back as quick as possible as your final day of your Cuba itinerary will be one packed to the rafters with activities.
+Cuban roads are notoriously marked with potholes, lack a lot of street lighting and can even be used by horse and cart.
+You’ll also want to make this journey back as quick as possible as the final day of your Cuba itinerary will be one packed to the rafters with activities.

 One Day in Havana: Farewell Stop of Cuba Itinerary (Hangover Warning!)